This article was updated on July 21, 2019.

 All of these things constitute a personal “service” and to show your gratitude for this service, you offer a tip in thanks – depending on what tour you are doing.
 Some tours do not ask for tips anymore because their guides are paid better now.

 Therefore, depending on a worker’s agreement and state, your tip can actually go a long way for that person – far more further than you think.
-Regardless of who you are tipping, you should always start at the baseline of 15% of your bill total (including tax) – unless you have truly horrible service and don’t wish to tip them at all.
+Regardless of who you are tipping, you should always start at the baseline of 10% of your bill total (including tax) – unless you have truly horrible service and don’t wish to tip them at all.
 If this is the case, you should mention this to the manager on duty on the day of your visit rather than not leaving a tip or posting a negative review online.
-But remember – 15% is the BASE for tipping.
-Not the maximum!
+But remember – while 10% is the BASE for tipping, if you receive really good service, 15% or higher is much more acceptable.

 This overview on WHO to tip and HOW MUCH to offer them will help you work it all out.
 Just bear in mind that these are only guidelines.
 It’s really up to you on what you WANT to tip based on the service you receive.